strmlineapp-ux/agileflow/src/docs/design-system.md

   - Clicking the button reveals the input field.
   - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
   - **Automatic Focus**: To trigger focus when a parent element (like a side panel) becomes visible, pass an `autoFocus={isPanelOpen}` prop to the component.
-It will then automatically focus the search input once, when the panel opens.
+The component's internal `useEffect` hook will then focus the input a single time when the panel opens.
   - **Manual Focus**: Clicking the search icon will always expand the input and focus it.
   - **Collapse on Blur**: The input always collapses back to its icon-only state when it loses focus (`onBlur`) and the field is empty.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.